 Iranian Bathrooms and Toilets

-In the past, Iranians bathed in traditional bathhouses.
-It was a communal space for washing and massage.
-There are several active historical bathrooms in different cities.
-Taking a bath in the traditional Iranian style can be an amazing experience.
+In the past, Iranians used to bathe in traditional bathhouses, which were communal spaces for washing and massage.
+Even today, several active historical bathrooms in different cities offer a glimpse into this traditional way of bathing.
+Experiencing a bath in the traditional Iranian style can be an amazing and unique experience.

-Now, a typical bathroom in Iranian houses has a shower and no bathtub.
-Usually, the bathroom and toilet are separated.
+However, in modern times, a typical bathroom in Iranian houses usually has a shower and no bathtub.
+Additionally, the bathroom and toilet are typically separated.

 There are two types of toilets in Iran: Iranian-style and Western-style.